groundcover-com/groundcover-sdk-go/README.md

 	host := parsedURL.Host
 	basePath := parsedURL.Path
 	if basePath == "" {
-		basePath = pkgClient.DefaultBasePath // Use default if path is empty }
+		basePath = client.DefaultBasePath // Use default if path is empty }
 	if !strings.HasPrefix(basePath, "/") && basePath != "" {
 		basePath = "/" + basePath